 - Kid-link Treatment Services

-The Montgomery County Juvenile Court divides all duties and services into three categories:
+The Montgomery County Juvenile Court divides all duties and services into two categories:

 - Prevention / Diversion Program

 The purpose of the Juvenile Prevention/ Diversion Program is to provide supervision and services to Montgomery County Juveniles so they can improve family relationships, enhance school

 participation and avoid further involvement within the judicial system.